vbr-calc/pyVBRc/README.md

 ### Anistropy

 The `pyVBRc` includes some limited functionality for calculating anistropic properties.
+See the Examples for a description.

 ### Examples